malkaguillot/big_data_policy_2021/students-presentations.md

 The presentation should be using slides and last **15 minutes**.
 Please submitted your presentation the [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=14461) of the class: one submission by group, but do not forget to indicate both names on the first slide.

+##### Grading (=30% of total grade)
+- Individual:
+  - Presentation skill: 5%
+- Group
+  - Quality of the material (slides): 5%
+  - Summary: 5%
+  - Critical assessment: 10%
+  - Suggestion: 5%

 #### Report
 The report should be done alone.
 It should be 2 pages long at most and submitted to the [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=14461) of the class on the morning of the article is discussed in class.

+##### Grading (=30% of total grade)
+- Quality of the document: 5%
+- Summary: 5%
+- Critical assessment: 10%
+- Suggestion: 5%
+- Class participation to the discussions: 5%

 ### Content